-Guidance on COVID-19 prevention that can be applied to your business, what to do if you or your employees experience symptoms and where to find mental health resources.
+Guidance on COVID-19 prevention that can be applied to your business, what to do if you or your employees experience symptoms, and where to find mental health resources.

 Please ensure that you take the time to understand your obligations as an employer at all times, and especially right now as there are ongoing changes to many levels of legislation pertaining to employment; including leaves of absence, temporary layoffs, employee & employer rights, duty to accommodate, safety requirements, etc. Please refer to your Lawyer, Accountant, Human Resources, and/or Payroll professionals for specific advising on your business' particular situation to minimize unnecessary risk.

-*NOTE: Employees working from home ("working remotely") are subject to Employment Standards Act & OHS Regulations which cover employer and worker responsibilities for workplace health & safety.
-Please take some time to review WorkSafeBC's guidance on ensuring that your business has the right policy & practices in place for those who are working remotely in their homes.
+NOTE: Employees working from home ("working remotely") are subject to Employment Standards Act & OHS Regulations which cover employer and worker responsibilities for workplace health & safety.
+Please take some time to review WorkSafeBC's guidance on ensuring that your business has the right policy and practices in place for those who are working remotely in their homes.

 BC CDC: cleaning and disinfecting resources (including how to dilute bleach and a link the Health Canada’s approved cleaning products for COVID-19)